 General Description: The purpose of the chess club is to play chess, discuss possible strategies and to compete in possible tournaments.

 General Description: This group produces the school yearbook.
 Students take pictures, write copy and help to organize the book’s layout.

 General Description: French club lets students experience the French culture through various activities and field trips.

-General Description: As members of the multicultural club, we pledge to interact as individual parts of a unified body in order to take full advantage of our multicultural existence.
-We also pledge to be positive examples in our homes, school and neighborhoods.
+General Description: As members of the multicultural club, we pledge to interact as individual parts of a unified body to take full advantage of our multicultural existence.
+We also pledge to be positive examples in our homes, school, and neighborhoods.
 We believe that having knowledge of ourselves, being proud of who we are and sharing this knowledge with our classmates will create a better school